 - 5 is reserved for store coupons.
 The entire UPC contains the leading 5, a manufacturer code, a 3-digit product family code and a 2-digit coupon code that determines the amount of the discount, according to a table set by the GS1.
 (Example: a range of breakfast cereals)

 The next five digits of the UPC are for the manufacturer’s item number.
-For every item sold, there needs to be a unique identifier so typically you will find a company has UPC coordinator in charge to make sure a code in not used more than once.
+For every item sold, there needs to be a unique identifier so typically you will find a company has UPC coordinator in charge to make sure a code is not used more than once.

 The last digit is called a check digit that detects errors in scanning and data entry.

 The most common UPC is known as the UPC-A Barcode.
-It encodes 12 decimal digits and consist of exactly 30 bars.
+It encodes 12 decimal digits and consists of exactly 30 bars.
 Each digit or number is represented by a six-bit sequence, encoded by a series of alternating bars and spaces.
 Guard bars (made up of a start digit, an end digit and a middle digit) separate the two groups of six digits.
-The bit pattern for each numeral is designed to be as little like the others as possible, and to have no more than four consecutive 1s or 0s in order.
+The bit pattern for each numeral is designed to be as little like the others as possible and to have no more than four consecutive 1s or 0s in order.
 This design achieves more reliable scanning.
 Did we say something simple?
 We know that it’s . . . ahem . . . a bit confusing.